In this photo, taken on the ground floor of the Mondo Beat premises,

 Finally comes the statement that abstinence has never hurt anyone and can easily be achieved by any normal young person.

-In the central part at the bottom of this page, Melchiorre Gerbino published a photo which he had collected from those already published by the newspaper L'Unità, that of a girl who looked like those girls who attended Barbonia City.
-And he added the caption "Bring us 50 kg of spaghetti every day to Mondo Beat campsite, Via Ripamonti.
-Help us contestate you. ".
+In the central part at the bottom of this page, Melchiorre Gerbino published a photo which he had collected from those already published by the newspaper L'Unità, that of a girl who looked like those girls who attended Barbonia City, and he added the caption "Bring us 50 kg of spaghetti every day to Mondo Beat campsite, Via Ripamonti.
+Help us to contestate you!".
+As has already been mentioned, the newspaper Il Giorno was receptive and kindly sent 50 kg of spaghetti to Barbonia City every day.

 In the lower right part of this page, signed "A. OM", there is an article by Silla Ferradini against compulsory military service: "Dateci i sacchi a pelo e tenetevi le bandiere" (Give us the sleeping bags and keep the flags.).

-On this double page, the first two columns are covered by articles of three
+An external contributor - An external contributor - An external contributor On this double page, the first two columns are covered by writings of three external contributors.

 In the last column there are two articles, the first, "Il campione" ; (The champion), by Gianluigi Castelli, who expressed his approval for Cassius Clay (Muhammad Ali) refusal to participate in the Vietnam War.

 Below, there is the article "e il morto" (and the dead man), by Renato (Renè Vento), who complained that in Monte Carlo, where a Formula 1 driver had died in an accident, there were people in the Casino who weren't in pain but were still playing roulette.
-With this article Renè Vento believed he was contestating the System, when in reality this is one of the stupidest articles published in the magazine (the second stupidest, after that of Gianni De Martino on Jack Kerouac and Jesus Christ).
+With this article Renè Vento believed he was contestating the System, when in reality this is one of the stupidest articles published in the magazine Mondo Beat (the second stupidest, after that of Gianni De Martino, the Catholic homosexual who scolded Jack Kerouac).

 In conclusion.

 This last issue, although original as layout, had few interesting articles to read, as too many were those written by people unrelated to the Contestation, who wrote nonsense because they did not understand what was going on.
-Evidently, Melchiorre Gerbino was in a critical situation with Mondo Beat magazine and he was aware of it.
+Evidently, Melchiorre Gerbino was in a critical situation with the magazine Mondo Beat and he was aware of it.
 He had therefore decided that after this last issue the magazine's publications would be suspended for a while, as he wanted to change the nature of the magazine, publishing only cartoons, images with lapidary captions and photomontages.
 Surely then a selection of original contributors would have been made, while the external contributors would have been automatically eliminated.
-Melchiorre Gerbino had talked about this project with Giò Tavaglione, whose collaboration he had sought.
-Gerbino and Tavaglione had calculated that it would take until the beginning of October before they would be able to publish a first issue conceived in this new way.
-After that, another 3 or 4 issues could be published before the end of the year, when the magazine would end publishing for good and the Mondo Beat Movement would have been dissolved.
+Melchiorre Gerbino had asked for the collaboration of Giò Tavaglione to carry out this project.
+They had calculated that it would take until the beginning of October before they could publish a first issue conceived in this new way.
+After that they could have published another 3 or 4 issues before the end of the year, when the magazine would have definitively ceased publication and the Mondo Beat Movement would have been dissolved.

 Why put an end to the publication of the magazine at the end of 1967 and dissolve the Mondo Beat Movement?